MarioDabrowski/terminal/readme.md

 `control + G` | *Pulls up the nano help file*
-`control + O` | *saves the file without closing it* `control + X` | *closes the file, will ask you to save the file* `control + T` | *while naming your file when beign saved hitting control+T will bring up a file browser that will allow you to overwrite files & navigate through your folder structure.*
+`control + O` | *saves the file without closing it* `control + X` | *closes the file, will ask you to save the file* `control + T` | *while naming your file when beign saved hitting* `control + T` *will bring up a file browser that will allow you to overwrite files & navigate through your folder structure.*
 `control + \` | *Find and replace.*
 `control + W` | *Search*
-`control + C` | *Find out what line the cursor is currently on.*
 `control + _` | *Move to a specific line.*
 `control + _ control + Y` | *Move to the top of the file* `control + _ control + V` | *Move to the bottom of the file*